 conceive sons in miraculous ways.
 Elizabeth would conceive although she was barren in her old age.
 Mary would

-conceive by being overshadowed by the Holy Spirit.
+conceive by being overshadowed by the holy spirit.
 It is in this context that Gabriel declared that nothing is

 impossible with God, meaning He can do all things, without exception.

 I think most of us would agree with Gabriel's declaration, but why was it necessary to state the obvious?
+Reversing

-God's hands tied regarding some things so that He cannot act?
+tied regarding some things so that He cannot act?
 Actually, I have heard preachers state this, especially in regard to

 prayer.
 Have you heard the declaration from the pulpit that God cannot do anything unless His people pray?
 If this

 were so, then I doubt He would ever reach His ultimate purpose.
 Where were the prayers of the saints when the

 Lamb was slain before the foundation of the world?
-Where were the prayers when, by the
+Where were the prayers when—by the predetermined plan

-through the Spirit of holiness He would be raised from the dead (Acts 2:23-24; Romans 1:4)?
+holiness He would be raised from the dead (Acts 2:23-24; Romans 1:4)?

 I suppose one could say that Mary needed to be assured that God could do this amazing thing in her womb.
 After

+joy.
 Sarah was the prototype.